Henrique1601/Henrique1601/README.md

 ### Hi there 👋

-- 🔭 I’m currently working not work yet
+I’m currently  not work yet
-- 🌱 I’m currently learning front-end, in focus in full Stack and Hacking
+I’m currently learning front-end, in focus in Frond-end e small things in back-end  and Hacking
-- 😄 Pronouns: He/him
+Pronouns: He/him
-- ⚡ Fun fact: For real i love program and hacking
-- 🤬 I'm trainer every day for i got my firt work so trainer trainer make to perfect
+Fun fact: For real i love study program and hacking I'm training every day to i got my first work so training training make to perfect

 <div>
   <a href="https://github.com/Henrique1601">